 There are many advantages to filing medically-related dental services with medical plans.
 Dental plans typically have yearly maximums that medical plans rarely have to comply with.
 When medical or trauma-related services are covered under both a dental and medical plan, the patient’s out of pocket expense is typically significantly reduced to a small co-insurance or standard co-pay.
 You will likely see an increase in revenue for those procedures that fall under the guidelines for filing medical, especially for patients who do not have a dental plan.
 Lastly, a willingness to file dental procedures that are medically-related will be seen as a value-added service by your patients.
 Make sure you list this benefit on your website so patients are aware of your willingness to help them receive the care they need without the financial burden.

 Over the past decade or so, research has exposed a relationship between oral infection and systemic health conditions, causing dental professionals to look more closely at the link between a patient’s oral health and overall physical health.
 A carefully developed patient medical history form that includes entries for cardiovascular disease, high blood pressure, diabetes, and respiratory disease is essential.
-Periodontal pathogens are suspected to have an effect on these conditions.
-The information provided on the patient’s medical history form in combination with the dentist’s clinical findings and, on occasion, information obtained from the patient’s physician are used to determine the diagnosis codes that are needed to file medical claims.
-A little over a decade ago, the idea of billing medical claims was a huge topic with dentist and many jumped on the bandwagon, only to discover that medical coding is not as simple as dental and there are a lot of rules and regulations.
+Periodontal pathogens are suspected to affect these conditions.
+The information provided on the patient’s medical history form in combination with the dentist’s clinical findings and, on occasion, information obtained from the patient’s physician is used to determine the diagnosis codes that are needed to file medical claims.
+A little over a decade ago, the idea of billing medical claims was a huge topic with dentists and many jumped on the bandwagon, only to discover that medical coding is not as simple as dental and there are a lot of rules and regulations.
 Some dental practices hired certified medical coders to help decipher the codes or rely on their software to assist with code mapping.

 Every payer/insurance carrier has their own guidelines as to how or if they will cover certain dental expenses.
-It is always a good idea to obtain a pre-authorization or pre-certification from the dental and/or medical carrier before proceeding with a procedure, unless it falls under emergency care/trauma care.
+It is always a good idea to obtain a pre-authorization or pre-certification from the dental and/or medical carrier before proceeding with a procedure unless it falls under emergency care/trauma care.

 Many carriers also have a coordination of benefits clause.
 This clause generally states; if the dental carrier pays any portion of the procedure the medical carrier will not be liable and vice versa.
-In instances where no coordination of benefits clause exists you can maximize reimbursement and minimize the patients out-of-pocket expense by billing both the medical and dental carrier for payment.
+In instances where no coordination of benefits clause exists you can maximize reimbursement and minimize the patient’s out-of-pocket expense by billing both the medical and dental carrier for payment.
 Please note, you are not allowed to collect more than the allowed fee from both carriers combined.

 Some similarities do exist between preparing a dental claim and preparing a medical claim.
 The patient demographics and insurance demographic sections are examples.
 As with dental, primary and secondary insurance information must be provided to medical carriers.
 There are, however, some very significant differences.
 As far as coding is concerned, medical carriers require more than just a procedure code as dental carriers do.
 Medical carriers not only require procedure code(s) but also the reason why the procedure(s) were performed.